gretasaskia/gretasaskia.github.io/index.md

 {% include shpath_match.html %}

 ### Hang on a second, we have not yet looked at the categories of our target articles!
 Comparing a path leading to Albert Einstein and a path leading to Celine Dion seems strange since they are not a part of the same category.
 Einstein is a scientist and Celine Dion is a singer!
 However, the possible matches we are able to do taking this into account is very limited with our amount of data.
 But, just because they are in different categories doesn't mean they are not equally popular or known.
 Thus, we can shift our attention to the in-degree of an article.
-Even though Einstein and Celine Dion have a completely different line of work, they might be equally popular (since they are both quite amazing ;) ).
+Even though Einstein and Celine Dion have a completely different line of work, they might be equally popular (since they are both quite amazing :wink:).
 {: .text-justify}

 ### In-degrees to the rescue!
+Matching pairs on the same source, shortest path lenght and a similar in-degree provides us with enough data to see if there is a difference between the paths towards the two groups of articles.
+As before, we only see a difference in the success rate of the two groups, and a difference that points to a gender bias against women as well.

 {% include degree_match.html %}

 ## Conclusions

 ## References